camcleod99/camcleod99/README.md

 # Craig A. McLeod
 _*Future Facing Developer and Website Admin*_

 ## About Me
-Worked for over a decade in the charity sector with Girls’ Brigade Scotland as the Website Support Officer.
-Served as a technical advisor and project overseer for revisions to the WordPress based website.
-I was also there for the transition from stock HTML to Drupal before our final shift to WordPress.
-Provided cus-tomer service primarily to older women who had varying levels of comfort with technology.
-Maintained the Girls’ Brigade website with a strong work ethic.

-Provided consultancy and website development services as a self-employed professional, supporting com-panies with PHP focused website development, deployment, and project management.
-Successfully completed multiple projects and ensured smooth handovers.

-Consistent with delivery, willing to stay updated on and explain in simple terms the latest technologies.
-Has an intense interest in future technologies such as AI (Generative Technologies; Copilot, ChatGPT, etc.), always courteous regardless of the circumstances.
+Seasoned web development professional with over a decade of experience in the charity sector and self-employed consultancy.
+Proven expertise in website support, technical advisory, and customer service, par-ticularly for audiences with varying levels of digital literacy.
+Adept at Web-focused development, project management, and platform migrations, with a strong work ethic and commitment to delivering reliable, user-friendly solutions.
+Passionate about emerging technologies, including AI and generative tools, with the ability to communicate complex concepts in an accessible manner.

 ## Skills
 | Programming Languages | Platforms        | Roles        |